MicroEJ/docs/MWT/architecture.rst

 A stylesheet allows to customize the appearance of all the widgets of a desktop without changing the code of the widget subclasses.

-MWT provides multiples implementations of stylesheets:
+MWT provides multiple implementations of stylesheets:

 - ``VoidStylesheet`` assigns the same default style for every widget.
 - ``CascadingStylesheet`` assigns styles to widgets using selectors, similarly to CSS.